SlimeKnights/slimeknights.github.io/docs/json/recipes/modifiers.md

     * {% include field.html name="levels" type="list" %} List of slot requirements for each level range.
 Any levels outside the ranges listed are not supported for this recipe and will produce a validation error.
         * {% include field.html type="object" %} A level entry object.
 Determines for a given level range the slot requirement.
             * {% include field.html name="level" type="int range" %} If the resulting tool's level of `result` is within this range after applying the recipe, this entry applies.
 See [level ranges](#level-ranges).
-            * {% include field.html name="slots" type="Slot Count" link="#slot-count" %} Modifier slots required to apply this recipe for this level range, will be removed when applied, or produce a validation error if the tool has too few slots.
+            * {% include field.html name="slots" type="Slot Count" %} Modifier slots required to apply this recipe for this level range, will be removed when applied, or produce a validation error if the tool has too few slots.
 If unset, no slots are required for this level range.
-                * {% include field.html name="\<slot\>" type="integer" %} Number of slots required of the [slot type](#slot-types) `<slot>`.
+                * {% include field.html name="\<slot\>" type="integer" %} Number of slots required of the [slot type](/docs/json/slot-types) `<slot>`.
 Only one slot type may be specified.
     * {% include field.html name="check_trait_level" type="boolean" %} If true, `levels` will consider the trait level on the tool, useful for preventing wasting resources on some abilities that also appear as traits.
 Defaults to false, which ignores the trait level.
     * {% include field.html name="allow_crystal" type="boolean" %} If true (default), this modifier recipe may be applied using a modifier crystal, ignoring the standard inputs.
 Unusual modifier recipes will often set this to false to special case crystals.
 </div>